patrickwaters1000/DistillingNeuralNets/README.md

 python ValidImageTester.py
 python CountImages.py
 ```

+## Using your own images

-If you'd rather use other images you already have, they need to be stored as follows
+If you'd rather use other images you already have, they need to be stored as follows:
 ```
 data/
   train/